How to Partition an existing SQL Server Table

 Problem

-I have read many articles on SQL Server partitioning and how to create a partitioned table, but I have an existing SQL Server database that has a few very large tables that could benefit from partitioning.
+I have read many articles on SQL Server partitioning and how to create a partitioned table.
+However, I have an existing SQL Server database that has a few very large tables that could benefit from partitioning.
 What are the steps required to partition an already existing table?
 Check out this tip to learn more.

 Solution

-There are two different approaches we could use to accomplish this task.
-The first would be to create a brand new partitioned table (you can do this by following this tip) and then simply copy the data from your existing table into the new table and do a table rename.
+There are two different approaches we could use to accomplish partitioning an existing SQL Server table.
+The first would be to create a brand-new partitioned table (you can do this by following this tip).
+Then simply copy the data from your existing table into the new table and do a table rename.
 Alternatively, as I will outline below, we can partition the table in place simply by rebuilding or creating a clustered index on the table.

 --Table/Index creation